ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_voronoi_blur.png)](sparse_voronoi_blur.png)

 The larger the "`-blur`", the larger the gradient between the various 'cells'.
-However be warned that this may not preserve small colored cells, or ensure the original point remains the color that was given, if it is close to the edge (and another point) of a different color.
+However, be warned that this may not preserve small colored cells, or ensure the original point remains the color that was given, if it is close to the edge (and another point) of a different color.

 By using a special 'linear blur' technique, developed by Fred Weinhaus, you can produce a fixed width linear gradient between the cells.